 Data centre operators are also having to manage the sharp rise in thermal loading within racks, caused by all this processing power.
 It’s an issue which is exacerbated by the fact that electrical components are shrinking in size, and rack densities are rising, trapping more heat inside.
 This heat must be removed or it will damage the equipment’s delicate internal electronic components.

-Extracting the heat generated within a 200kW enclosure cannot be done by air or liquid cooling packages.
-Instead, immersion cooling, a technique where servers are placed in tanks containing a dielectric fluid, is a more efficient solution but it comes with its own set of complexities, such as concerns over whether it invalidates equipment warranties as well as a need for robust structural floors to support the additional weight of the tanks used.
+One method is immersion cooling, a technique where servers are submerged in tanks containing a dielectric fluid.
+This is a more efficient solution, but it comes with its own set of complexities, such as concerns over whether it invalidates equipment warranties as well as a need for robust structural floors to support the additional weight of the tanks used.

 For data centres with racks that have a lower power requirement, air cooling (in-aisle) may be sufficient but, for the most part, liquid cooling delivers the greatest benefits.